 Looking back, Robyn laughs that she had no idea she would be joining the ranks of the firm so abruptly.
 She adds that it naturally took a while to settle in with her new colleagues after her shock transfer.

-Valentine’s Day in 1966 marks what Robyn describes as the most significant industry change in her career and ironically perhaps one of the most unromantic in Australia’s history – the introduction of decimal currency.
-Robyn remembers the office buzzing in the lead-up and explains that everything was converted from pounds, shillings and pence to dollars and cents.
+Valentine’s Day in 1966 marks what Robyn describes as the most significant industry change in her career and ironically perhaps one of the most unromantic in Australia’s history.
+It was the introduction of decimal currency and Robyn remembers the office buzzing in the lead-up.
+She explains that everything had to be converted from pounds, shillings and pence to dollars and cents.
 It was a lot of work she recalls, significantly more than the introduction of the GST that followed more than 34 years later.

-When the firm moved to Duggan Street, Robyn says that growth although gradual did start to gain momentum.
-A time of change, she remembers when they had a computer installed and confesses that it belonged to a client.
-She laughs that it was so big that a window was removed so it could be winched in by a crane and in the end, it took up half of the room.
+When the firm moved to Duggan Street, Robyn says that growth although gradual, did start to gain momentum.
+A time of change, she remembers when they had a computer installed and confesses that it actually belonged to a client.
+She laughs that it was so big that a window had to be removed so it could be winched in by a crane and in the end, it took up half of the room.

 When the firm did install their first computer years later, Robyn admits she was terrified.
 She remembers one Saturday when she was at work, former Partner, Mick Cumner told her not to be frightened and reminded her that she couldn’t hurt it.
 Reassurance she laughs did help.